ai1-fr/approximation-of-matrix-norms/README.md

 1. "Boeing" peak-to-peak optimized control experiment from Section 3.3.3 of the paper

+    Code in /boeing folder; use boeing_demo.m to start the simulation

 2. System identification experiment from Section 4.3.2

+    Code in /ident folder; use id_demo.m to start the simulation